photoprism/photoprism-docs/docs/getting-started/docker.md

 -v ~/Example:/photoprism/originals/Example
 ```

+!!! tldr ""
+    When you enable *read-only mode*, all features that require write permission to the *originals* folder
+    are disabled, in particular import, upload, and delete.
+Run the app with `-e PHOTOPRISM_READONLY="true"`
+    for this.
+You can mount a folder with the `:ro` flag to make Docker block write operations as well.

 ##### /photoprism/storage #####

 Cache, session, thumbnail, and sidecar files will be created the *storage* folder, which is mounted as
 an [anonymous volume](https://docs.docker.com/storage/bind-mounts/) in our example.
 You may want to
 mount a specific host folder instead.
 Never remove the volume completely so that you don't lose
 these files after restarting or upgrading the container.

-!!! info ""
-    Enabling *read-only mode* via `-e PHOTOPRISM_READONLY="true"` disables all features that
-    require write permissions for the *originals* folder, in particular import, upload, and delete.
-    In addition, you may mount the *originals* folder with `:ro` flag so that Docker blocks write operations.

 ##### /photoprism/import #####